Inspire Grant Guidelines

 - Projects with a particular focus on providing interventions for children at the age of 12 years will be considered favourably by the Board of Governors.

-Applicants please note: before completing an expression of interest, you should have read the general information about the Inspire Grants above and the eligibility criteria below.
-Incomplete expressions of interest and / or projects that do not meet the edibility criteria will not be considered.
+Applicants please note: Before completing the Expression of Interest form, you should have read the general information about the grant above and the eligibility criteria below.
+Incomplete Expressions of Interest and/or organisations or projects that do not meet the eligibility criteria will not be considered.

-- Be endorsed by the Australian Taxation Office as a deductible gift recipient under Item 1 of the Table in Section 30-15 of the Income Tax Assessment Act 1936.
+- Be endorsed as a Deductible Gift Recipient (but not another anciliary fund).
+Deductible Gift Recipients must be listed with the Australian Taxation Office under Item 1 of the Table in Section 30-15 of the Income Tax Assessment Act, 1997.

 What we won’t fund